 Dr. Sophia Graham (she/her)

 Dr Sophia Graham is an academic turned therapist who started learning and then teaching DBT skills in 2016.
 She has facilitated a group for queer disabled folks that has been running almost all of that time & is immensely grateful to that group for helping her to learn the skills more deeply and shift her approach to many of them.
 She loves that DBT recognises the negative impact of systemic oppression and oppressive societal norms on our mental health and experience of life.
-It encourages us to recognise that our distress is caused, but that doesn’t mean we are helpless in the face of it.
+It encourages us to recognise that our distress is caused, but that doesn’t mean we are helpless.

 Cat McGrath (they/them)